Unknownfanzh/Note-app-MERN/README.md

 ## Deployment

-The website is hosted using heroku and can be accessed.
+The website is hosted using heroku and can be accessed

 ## Configuration 🛠️